piizei/cognitive-function/README.md

     "RegExpMatcher": "SOMETHING|^y$",
     "Container": "blob-container-name-for-OCR",
     "ContainerFR": "blob-container-name-for-form-recognizer",
+    "FRFilter": "File-ending filter for form-recognizer function (for example .pdf or page1.pdf)", "PdfSplitter": "blob-container-name-for-input-of-splitting-pdf",
-    "ModelId": "ID of the trained model of form-recognizer from the form-recognizer studio", "Database": "cosmos-database-name for ocr results",
+    "PdfSplitteOutput": "blob-container-name-for-output-of-splitting-pdf (can be same as input)", "ModelId": "ID of the trained model of form-recognizer from the form-recognizer studio", "Database": "cosmos-database-name for ocr results",
     "Collection": "cosmos-database-collection-name for ocr results",